cat _posts/2019-04-22-sepsis-en.md

 SHA256 3c7d9ecd35b21a2a8fac7cce4fdb3e11c1950d5a02a0c0b369f4082acf00bf9a

-Static analysis.
+Static analysis

 admin.exe delete shadows /all /quiet & bcdedit.exe /set {default} recoveryenabled no & bcdedit.exe /set {default} bootstatuspolicy ignoreallfailures

-admin.exe delete shadows /all /quiet
+admin.exe delete shadows /all /quiet deletes system backups to prevent recovery of encrypted files.

-bcdedit.exe /set {default} recoveryenabled no
+bcdedit.exe /set {default} recoveryenabled no disables recovery mode.

-bcdedit.exe /set {default} bootstatuspolicy ignoreallfailures
+bcdedit.exe /set {default} bootstatuspolicy ignoreallfailures prevents the Windows Error Recovery screen from appearing.

-Open the URL strings.
+Next, inspect the URL strings.

 http://www.coindesk.com/information/how-can-i-buy-bitcoins/'>http://www.coindesk.com/information/how-can-i-buy-bitcoins/</a >

-PE headers are normal.
+The PE headers appear normal.

 floss sepsis.bin > c:\floss_output.txt